Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling

 \subsection{Case Study}

 We demonstrate the application of our framework in a case study on a residential neighborhood in Baltimore, Maryland (see Figure~\ref{fig:case_study}).
 Our study integrates our conditional generative modeling pipeline with the URBANopt~\cite{el2020urbanopt,polly2016zero} energy model following the setup in Kontar et al.~\cite{el5264131ai}.
+Evaluating our model's performance at the community level is the most relevant metric for our intended application, as it allows us to capture energy use patterns at this scale and supports district-scale planning.
 Specifically, given a set of observed characteristics for the $77$ buildings in this neighborhood, we employ our Conditional TabDDPM model to impute all the unknown building characteristics.
 This synthetically completed data is then passed as an input to URBANopt, a physics-based energy model, which simulates load profiles in terms of energy or electricity consumption per building.